 Midway Geyser Basin

-Midway Geyser Basin is a small basin 10 minutes north of Biscuit Basin that is the home of two of the largest hot springs in the world.
+Midway Geyser Basin is a small basin 10 minutes north of Biscuit Basin that is the home of two of the largest hot springs in the world: Grand Prismatic Spring and Excelsior Geyser.

-The basin has a .8 mile boardwalk past Excelsior Geyser to Grand Prismatic Pool before winding back by Turquoise Pool and Opal Pool.
+The basin has a .8 mile boardwalk taking visitors past Excelsior Geyser and onto Grand Prismatic Pool before winding back by Turquoise Pool and Opal Pool.

-To learn more about photographing the Midway Basin and Grand Prismatic Geyser, especially from Fairy Falls trail, be sure to read the Midway Geyser portion of the Black Sands link above.
+To learn more about photographing Midway Basin including Grand Prismatic Pool from Fairy Falls trail, be sure to read the Midway Geyser portion of the Black Sands link above.

 Norris Geyser Basin